ryan-brazeal-ufl/OpenMMS/README.md

 ***View https://www.openmms.org for complete project documentation, information and news!***

  - GITHUB PUBLICATION IN PROGRESS (started May 5th 2019)
- - Still a work in progress as of May 2020
+ - Still a work in progress as of June 2020